cs50/labs/mario/more/README.md

 ## World 1-1

-Toward the beginning of World 1-1 in Nintendo's Super Mario Brothers, Mario must hop over adjacent pyramids of blocks, per the below.
+Toward the beginning of World 1-1 in Nintendo's Super Mario Brothers, Mario must hop over adjacent pyramids of blocks, a la the below.

 ![screenshot of Mario jumping over adjacent pyramids](pyramids.png)

 Let's recreate those pyramids in C, albeit in text, using hashes (`#`) for bricks, a la the below.
-Each hash is a bit taller than it is wide, so the pyramids themselves are also be taller than they are wide.
+Each hash is a bit taller than it is wide, so the pyramids themselves are also taller than they are wide.

 ```
    #  #